Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

 then we have

-with probability at least $1-\num^{-C}-2e^{-\num}$. \end{thm} The proof is given in Section \ref{sec:proof_ip_sdp}, and consists of two main steps: $(i)$ showing that with high probability the SDP error is upper bounded by the objective value of a linear program (LP), and $(ii)$ showing that the LP admits an \emph{integral} optimal solution and relating this solution to the quantity~(\ref{eq:IPerror}).
-We note that the key step $(ii)$, which involves establishing certain hidden integrality properties, is completely deterministic.
+with probability at least $1-\num^{-C}-2e^{-\num}$. \end{thm} We prove this theorem in Section~\ref{sec:proof_ip_sdp}.
+The proof has two main steps: $(i)$ showing that with high probability the SDP error is upper bounded by the objective value of a linear program (LP), and $(ii)$ showing that the LP admits an \emph{integral} optimal solution and relating this solution to the Oracle IP error in~(\ref{eq:IPerror}).
+We note that the key step $(ii)$, which establishes a hidden integrality property, is completely deterministic.
 The SNR condition~(\ref{eq:snr_cond}) is required only in the probabilistic step~$(i)$.
-As we elaborate in Sections~\ref{sec:consequences}\textendash \ref{sec:ball_model}, our SNR condition holds even in the regime where exact recovery is impossible, and is often milder than existing results on convex relaxations.
-Sharper analysis in step $(i)$ above will lead to potentially more relaxed conditions on the SNR.\\
+As we elaborate in Sections~\ref{sec:consequences}\textendash \ref{sec:ball_model}, our SNR condition holds even in the regime where exact recovery is impossible, and is often milder than existing results on convex relaxations. \\

-To obtain an explicit bound on the SDP error, it suffices to upper bound the error of the Oracle IP.
-This turns out to be a relatively easy task compared to directly controlling the error of the SDP.
-The reason is that the Oracle IP has only finitely many feasible solutions, allowing one to use a union-bound-like argument.
+To obtain an explicit bound on the SDP error, it suffices to upper bound the error~(\ref{eq:IPerror}) of the Oracle IP.
+This turns out to be a relatively easy task compared to directly controlling the error of the SDP: the Oracle IP has only finitely many feasible solutions, allowing one to use a union-bound-like argument.
 Our analysis establishes that the error of the Oracle IP decays \emph{exponentially} in the SNR, as summarized in the theorem below. \begin{thm}[Exponential rate of IP] Under Model~\ref{mdl:SGMM}, there exist universal constants $\consts,\constgamma,\conste>0$ for which the following holds.
 If $\snr^{2}\ge\consts\numclust$, then we have